sf-wdi-17/notes/lectures/week-10/_3_wednesday/dusk/ANGULAR_TESTING.md

 Protractor glues all these together into a cohesive AngularJS-specific Integration or E2E testing environment while giving us some nice abstraction and **AngularJS-specific sugar and selectors.**

-## Part 3: Protractor Setup - 30 min
+## Protractor Setup - 30 min

 Run through [the Protractor Tutorial](https://angular.github.io/protractor/#/tutorial) from end to end.
 30 min.

-## Part 4: Avoid 'Brittle' Integration Tests - 5 min
+## Avoid 'Brittle' Integration Tests - 5 min

 'Brittle' or 'Smelly' tests means bad ones that don't do their jobs efficiently.
 A brittle test is one that: